livepeer/go-PPSPP/README.md

 # go-PPSPP

-Go implementation of the Peer-to-Peer Streaming Peer Protocol ([rfc7574](https://tools.ietf.org/html/rfc7574))
+go-PPSPP is a Go implementation of the Peer-to-Peer Streaming Peer Protocol ([rfc7574](https://tools.ietf.org/html/rfc7574)).

-This protocol serves as a transport layer for video live streaming.
+The PPSPP protocol serves as a transport layer for video live streaming.
 It is format-agnostic (can be used to transport any video format), and network protocol-agnostic (should be able to talk to any network protocol like tcp, udp, webrtc, etc).

-This go implementation is intended to be used as a library for go projects that want to use PPSPP for live video streaming.
+This Go implementation is intended to be used as a library for go projects that want to use PPSPP for live video streaming.

 ### Installation